 I had trouble finding trees with the right low poly stylized look I was going for, so I purchased the only one I liked, smoothed it out a bit and then broke it into pieces and reassembled them in Blender to create a variety of trees with the same style.

 I set up all of the environment and sky materials on this page in Unreal.
 They’re not as good as what an artist would come up with but they look nice enough as a starting point.
-For the level above I purchased a clump of three palm trees, separated them to allow a wider variety of placement options and cleaned up their overlapping leaves.
+For the level below I purchased a clump of three palm trees, separated them to allow a wider variety of placement options and cleaned up their overlapping leaves.

 Splosion Man is an action/puzzle platformer for Xbox 360 arcade and retail bundle.
 It received IGN’s best platformer of E3 and Editor’s Choice Award along with awards from Gametrailers and Worthplaying.
 Destructoid, Gamespy, Gamepro, Worthplaying and IGN gave it a 9/10.
 Below are some of my levels.